TrueCodePoet/AI-RAG-Examples-KM/memory-bank/activeContext.md

 - Implemented TabularExcelDecoder for specialized Excel file processing
 - Added support for preserving data types and structure during ingestion
 - Created normalized text representation of tabular data for embedding generation
+- Enhanced error handling for PivotTable structures in Excel files

 ### Cosmos DB Integration
 - Developed AzureCosmosDbTabularMemory implementation for structured data storage
 - Added support for efficient filtering on data fields
 - Implemented specialized indexing policies for tabular data
+- Modified schema storage to use the same container as vector data

 ### Query Processing
 - Enhanced KernelMemoryQueryProcessor with filter generation capabilities